ap425q/CTF_Writeups/noobz/pwn1/writeup.md

 p.sendline(payload)
 p.interactive()
 ```

+## Step 5: Setting Up the Exploit Script

+To automate the exploitation process, we'll use the `pwntools` library.
+We start by importing the necessary modules and setting up the exploit environment in our Python script.
+The script defines the target server and port, as well as the path to the "pwn1" binary on the local machine.

-## Step 5: Analyzing the Binary
+## Step 6: Analyzing the Binary

 Before exploiting the binary, it's important to understand its structure and identify any vulnerabilities.
 We can use the `pwn` module's `ELF` class to extract information about the binary.
 By loading the "pwn1" binary into an `ELF` object, we gain access to various attributes, such as symbols and addresses.

-## Step 6: Preparing the Payload
+## Step 7: Preparing the Payload

 The next step is to construct the payload that will trigger the vulnerability in the binary.
 In this case, the vulnerability is a buffer overflow.
 The payload consists of two parts: garbage data and the target address to overwrite the return address.
 We calculate the address of the "win" function using `elf.symbols['win']` and pack it into a little-endian representation using `p64()`.

-## Step 7: Connecting to the Remote Server
+## Step 8: Connecting to the Remote Server

 With our payload ready, we establish a connection to the remote server using the `remote(server, port)` function from `pwntools`.
 This allows us to communicate with the binary running on the server.
 We assume that the binary is already running and waiting for input.

-## Step 8: Exploiting the Binary
+## Step 9: Exploiting the Binary

 Once the connection is established, we interact with the binary.
 We receive the initial prompt from the binary using `p.recvline()` to clear the initial output.
 Then, we send our payload to the binary using `p.sendline(payload)`.
 This triggers the buffer overflow and overwrites the return address with the address of the "win" function.

-## Step 9: Gaining Remote Shell Access
+## Step 10: Gaining Remote Shell Access

 After sending the payload, we call `p.interactive()` to gain interactive access to the remote shell.
 This allows us to interact with the shell as if we were directly connected to it.
 At this point, we have successfully exploited the binary and gained a remote shell.

 ## Conclusion

 In this writeup, we walked through the process of solving the "Pwn1" binary exploitation challenge.
 We checked the file type of the `pwn1` binary using the `file` command and explained the output.
 We then used the `readelf` command to examine the symbols in the binary, looking for the presence of the `win` function.
 We made the binary executable with `chmod +x` and continued with the Python script for exploitation.
-By analyzing the binary, identifying the vulnerability, and constructing a payload, we successfully exploited the binary and gained a remote shell.
+By analyzing the binary, identifying the vulnerability, determining the offset using pattern generation and GDB, and constructing a payload, we successfully exploited the binary and gained a remote shell.
 Binary exploitation challenges like this one require a solid understanding of memory management, assembly, and vulnerability analysis, making them an exciting and challenging field in cybersecurity.